 Shifting to mobile payments may require some investment, and you will have to consider whether, depending on your business, you want to embrace mobile payments now versus down the road.
 In either case, preparing yourself to adapt to a changing culture while growing customer-mobile-savvy can only help, and not hurt, your case for greater business success.

 JT Ripton is a business consultant and freelance business, marketing and technology writer out of Tampa.
-You can follow him on Twitter@JTRipton.
+You can follow him on Twitter at @JTRipton.